 Internal linking is the process of hyperlinking to other helpful pages on your website.
 (See how the words "internal linking" are linked to another HubSpot blog post in the sentence above?
 That's an example.)

-Did you know over the last year, Google has started favoring sites that are optimized for faster mobile speeds — even for desktop searches?
-Mobile responsiveness matters.
+Google started favoring sites that are optimized for faster mobile speeds — even for desktop searches.

 It's critical to choose a website hosting service, site design and theme, and content layout that's readable and navigable on mobile devices.
 If you're not sure about your own site's mobile readiness, use Google's Mobile-Friendly Test tool.